 Protecting the Black Sea together.
-Launched in 2025, the BBSEA GEF Project is a collaborative regional effort to strenghten the preparedness of the government and private sector, and to reduce pollution in the Black Sea.
+Launched in 2025, the BBSEA GEF Project is a collaborative regional effort to strengthen the preparedness of the government and private sector, and to reduce pollution in the Black Sea.
 Funded by the Global Environment Facility and executed by UNOPS on behalf of the World Bank, we are working together to build a shared framework for a cleaner, healthier Black Sea.

 Our vision is a Black Sea where scientific innovation and entrepreneurial spirit are the primary drivers of environmental recovery and economic prosperity.
 BBSEA acts as a catalyst, connecting research with market needs; an accelerator, providing funding and support to turn ideas into scalable impact; and a bridge, fostering collaboration across borders, sectors, and disciplines.